SHergibo/food-ledger-front/README.md

-# Cv-2020 app
+# Food ledger app

-Cv-2020 is an application that helps you show your resume information online.
-With this application, you can display your contact information, work experience, education, skills and portfolio.
-A contact form is also provided which can help any recruiter to contact you easily.

-An administration area located in the url `/login` is where you should go to add all your informations that will be displayed on your resume.
+Food ledger is an application that helps you manage all your perishable and non-perishable food stocks in your home.

-To use this app, you need to use [cv-2020-back](https://github.com/SHergibo/cv-2020-back) REST api at the same time.
-Without it you will not be able to add, update or view your resume informations.
+To use this app, you need to use [food-ledger-api](https://github.com/SHergibo/food-ledger-api) REST api at the same time.
+Without it you will not be able to add, update, delete or view any data.

-Cv-2020 is a project bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Food ledger is a project bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Features

+- Search fields that make it quick and easy to find your product
+- Statistics that help you show different data about your product
+- Automatically create a shopping list when you remove one or more of your products
+- A member manager system that allows you to invite or kick a member in your household
+- Different options to manage the sending of a warning email for products that are close to their expiration date or you shopping list
+- A log system that help you see when and how many products you have added or removed from your database

 ## Requirements